kavia-common/a-mortgage-calculator-1082/README.md

 # A Mortgage Calculator

-A simple mortgage calculator application built with Java 8.
+A simple mortgage calculator application built with Java.

 ## Features